simonwahll/wahllcontent/linux/random/unix_philosophy.md

 ## Do One Thing and Do It Well

-Arguably the most importand part of the Unix philosophy is DOTADIW, Do One Thing And Do It Well.
+Arguably the most important part of the Unix philosophy is DOTADIW, Do One Thing And Do It Well.
 This simplifies development of software and makes them extensible.
 One piece of software that is limited in size is easier for the user to understand and at the same time a lot easier for the software developer to write and maintain.

 ## Simplicity Over Perfection